Hesston College: Educational facilities

 The main 50 acre Hesston campus consists of 12 buildings, including two residential dormitories (Erb hall and Kaufman Court), an administration building, library, a number of academic buildings, and two gymnasiums.
 It also has a baseball diamond, a softball field, soccer field, a weight room, and four tennis courts.

 The Dyck Arboretum of the Plains is a 25 acre arboretum located 1 block south of the main campus.

 The aviation program has facilities at the Newton City-County Airport east of Newton, Kansas.

 The Nursing program, in addition to facilities on the main campus, has affiliations with local hospitals, including Newton Medical Center and Prairie View Mental Health Center in Newton, Schowalter Villa in Hesston, and Via Christi-St. Francis Campus, Via Christi-St. Joseph Campus, and Wesley Medical Center in Wichita.

 Athletics

 The Hesston athletic teams are called the Larks.
-The college is a member of the National Junior College Athletic Association (NJCAA), primary competing in the Kansas Jayhawk Community College Conference (KJCCC) since the 2018–19 academic year.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA) and the National Christian College Athletic Association (NCCAA), primary competing in the NAIA's Continental Athletic Conference (CAC) since the 2025–26 academic year.
+The Larks previously were in the National Junior College Athletic Association (NJCAA) and the Kansas Jayhawk Community College Conference (KJCCC) starting in 2018–19.

 Hesston competes in 12 intercollegiate varsity teams.
-Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, flag football (which was added for 2022–23), soccer, softball and track & field.
+Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, flag football, soccer, softball and track & field.

 Joining the NAIA

-On April 7, 2025, Hesston announced that the school will join the National Association of Intercollegiate Athletics (NAIA) and the National Christian College Athletic Association (NCCAA), effective beginning the 2025–26 academic year.
+On April 7, 2025, Hesston announced that the school would join the NAIA and the NCCAA, effective 2025–26.